/ tool-comparisons / PlanetScale vs Turso for Solo Developers

 The developer experience is clean.
 A modern dashboard, a CLI for branch management, and standard MySQL compatibility mean your existing tools and ORMs work without modification.
 The schema change workflow feels like a pull request for your database.

 The significant drawback for solo developers is pricing.
 PlanetScale no longer offers a free tier.
-The Scaler plan starts at $39/month.
-You're paying from day one.
+The Hobby plan was retired on April 8, 2024, and every database now requires a paid plan from creation.
+The cheapest MySQL path is the PS-10 HA cluster at $39/month, though the newer single-node Postgres option starts at $5/month with 10GB of included storage.
+Either way you're paying from day one.
 For prototyping, side projects, or anything in the experimentation phase, that monthly cost adds up quickly when alternatives offer free tiers.

 Turso Overview